Captain Swagger

-Captain Swagger is a 1928 American silent crime drama film directed by Edward H. Griffith and stars Rod La Rocque.
+Captain Swagger is a 1928 American synchronized sound crime drama film directed by Edward H. Griffith and stars Rod La Rocque.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects utilizing the RCA Photophone sound-on-film sound system.
+The film was released with both the sound-on-disc and sound-on-film formats.
 The film was produced and distributed by the Pathé Exchange company.
-Utilizing the RCA Photophone sound-on-film sound system, the film was rereleased in the United States with talking sequences, synchronized music, and sound effects.